-shall be the sum of the floor areas, each measured to the inside of the exterior walls of the building or buildings, and shall include the net floor area of any accessory building, but it shall exclude any floor area used for:
+Shall be the sum of the floor areas, each measured to the inside of the exterior walls of the building or buildings, and shall include the net floor area of any accessory building, but it shall exclude any floor area used for:

-- (a) lift wells, including the assembly area immediately outside the lift doors for a maximum depth of 2 metres; - (b) stairwells (including landing areas); - (c) tank rooms, boiler and heating rooms, machine rooms, bank vaults; - (d) those parts of any basement not used for residential, shopping, office or industrial uses; - (e) toilets and bathrooms in all zones except the Central City Living Zone, provided that in the case of any hotel, or travellers accommodation the maximum area permitted to be excluded for each unit shall be 3m2; - (f) 50% of any pedestrian arcade, or ground floor foyer, which is available for public thoroughfare; - (g) parking areas required by the Plan for, or accessory to, activities in the building.
+- lift wells, including the assembly area immediately outside the lift doors for a maximum depth of 2 metres; - stairwells (including landing areas); - tank rooms, boiler and heating rooms, machine rooms, bank vaults; - those parts of any basement not used for residential, shopping, office or industrial uses; - toilets and bathrooms in all zones except the Central City Residential Zone, provided that in the case of any hotel, or travellers accommodation the maximum area permitted to be excluded for each unit shall be 3m; - 50% of any pedestrian arcade, or ground floor foyer, which is available for public thoroughfare; - parking areas required by the Plan for, or accessory to, activities in the building.

-Amend the rules and assessment matters in 4.0 - 4.4 and 14.2 of Volume 3, Section 2 Living Zones, as necessary to delete provisions and references relating to the:
+Amend the rules and assessment matters in 4.0 - 4.4 and 15.2 of Volume 3, Part 2 Living Zones, as necessary to delete provisions and references relating to the:

-- L4A (Central City Diverse) zone; - L4B (Central City and North Beach High Rise) zone, as they relate to the Central City only; - L4C (Central City and Central New Brighton Character) zone, as they relate to the Central City only including the Avon Loop; and - Special Amenity Areas (SAM's) within the Central City only. - Rule 4.1.5 Corner of Hagley Avenue and Moorhouse Ave other activities only.
+- L4A (Central City Diverse) Zone; - L4B (Central City and North Beach High Rise) Zone, as they relate to the Central City only; - L4C (Central City and Central New Brighton Character) Zone, as they relate to the Central City only including the Avon Loop; and - Special Amenity Areas (SAM's) within the Central City only. - Rule 4.1.5 Corner of Hagley Avenue and Moorhouse Ave other activities only.

-Add the following Central City Living Zone rules to Volume 3, Section 2 Living Zones:
+Add the following Central City Residential Zone rules to Volume 3, Part 2 Living Zones:

-4a.1 Activity Status: Central City Living Zone
+4a.1 Activity Status: Central City Residential Zone